ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 ##### `atesting` usage examples:

 `atesting` provides access to limited resources for the purpose of verifying workflows and MPI jobs.
-Users are able to request up to 2 CPU nodes (8 cores per node) for a maximum runtime of 3 hours (default 30 minutes) and 16 CPUs.
+Users are able to request up to 2 CPU nodes (8 cores per node) for a maximum runtime of 1 hour (default  1 hour) and 16 CPUs.
 Users who need GPU nodes to test workflows should use the appropriate GPU testing partitions (`atesting_a100` or `atesting_mi100`) instead of `atesting`.

 (tabset-ref-atesting-use)=
 `````{tab-set}